Skip to content

 If there are errors in one or more namespaces that prevent them from successfully loading, then reresh will error, showing which namespaces had issues to resolve.

-Use a rich comment block to ensure the refresh function is only called when directly evaluated.
+Use a rich comment to ensure the refresh function is only called when directly evaluated.

 Code inside the rich comment block will not be evaluated when evaluating the current buffer or loading the namespace.